TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 Remember that `/app` on the Ubuntu virtual machine is shared back to the root of our Rails directory.
 So this is using the Dockerfiles which we can view and edit as we normally would any file in our rails project.

 This process can take a long time.
-Something I've encountered on quite a few occassions with the OSX + Vagrant + Docker combination is that any sort of interruption in network connection can cause the build process to hang indefinitely.
+Something I've encountered on quite a few occasions with the OSX + Vagrant + Docker combination is that any sort of interruption in network connection can cause the build process to hang indefinitely.

-If this happens, there's no harm in killing the vagrant provisioner (ctrl c twice), logging in with `vagrant ssh` and then running the commands manually.
+If this happens, there's no harm in killing the vagrant provisioner (`ctrl` `c` twice), logging in with `vagrant ssh` and then running the commands manually.

 Once the three images are built, the script starts containers from those images, the first two of these are quite simple: